Kolkata Metro: Public address system

 PA systems are present at all stations and their premises.
 A station master can make a necessary announcement to the passengers and staff, overriding the ongoing local announcement.
-Train PA systems are controlled by the motormen for announcements to passengers on the particular train.
+Train PA systems are controlled by the motormen for announcements to passengers on a particular train.

 Issues

 Since the Kolkata Metro was constructed in the 1970s, there were some technical limitations.
 Due to the tunnel dimensions, and being under Indian Railways, Kolkata Metro opted for an Indian metre gauge shell (2.7 m width) mounted upon broad gauge bogies.
-The rakes have to be custom built and require a special assembly line involving additional costs thus limiting the options for rake manufacturers for Blue Line.
+The rakes have to be custom built and require a special assembly line involving additional costs, thus limiting the options for rake manufacturers for Blue Line.
 From its inception, the coaches were manufactured by ICF, which lacked the prerequisite knowledge for manufactured non-air-conditioning rakes.
 The 3000 and 4000 series rakes were faulty and delivered without any trials.
 In addition, Indian Railways signaling is used instead of European signaling.
 All of these factors have led to snags, delays, and accidents.

 Unlike Delhi Metro, Kolkata Metro is owned and operated by Indian Railways instead of an autonomous body, and it relies solely on Indian Railways for every decision, from funding to route realignment.